11 brilliant home highlight kits to create naturally sunkissed tones at home

 None, we love this

-This home highlights kit is probably as close as you'll get to a salon color service without leaving the house.
-This is the brand that brought us bespoke at-home hair dye, and once again they have thought of everything.
-Firstly you can pick from an unusually large selection of six shades, which determines the developing time (they've helpfully worked that out for you too) Your selected Light Set will be delivered to your home, along with tools, printed instructions, and the option to watch step-by-step videos on their site so you can really see what you're supposed to be doing.
+This at-home highlights kit is probably as close as you'll get to a salon colour service without leaving the house.
+The brand that brought us bespoke at-home hair dye has, once again, thought of everything.
+Firstly, you can pick from an unusually large selection of six shades, which determines the developing time (they've helpfully worked that out for you, too).
+Your selected Light Set will be delivered to your home along with tools, printed instructions and the option to watch step-by-step videos on the brand's site so you can see and really understand what you're supposed to be doing.

-The lights are applied in balayage style, meaning you paint on sections without foils or a painful cap, once again making things pleasingly simple, and the results are subtle and sunkissed.
-The idea is you go slowly and create gentle lighting effects, then top up every few months until you reach your desired color.
-This makes it a fairly foolproof and unintimidating process.
-As the cherry on top, a toning mask selected by their in-house experts is included for you to apply after the main coloring process to help you hit your perfect hue.
-Just as they do in the salon—genius!
+The lights are applied in balayage style, meaning you paint on sections without foils or a painful cap, once again making things pleasingly simple – and the results are subtle and sunkissed.
+The idea is to go slowly and create gentle lighting effects, then top up every few months until you reach your desired colour.
+All this makes it a fairly foolproof and unintimidating process.
+As the cherry on top, a toning mask selected by their in-house experts is included for you to apply after the main colouring process to help you hit your perfect hue – just as they do in the salon.
+Genius!

 Jerome Russell Bblonde Maximum Highlighting Kit No.1